 This one is more for catching that elusive crab that is destroying your Zoa population or taken a liking to snail meat!

-Crabs are unable to climb up glass so by placing a mason jar into the sand, with some food in the bottom just before lights out, you may well find your critter in the bottom of the jar by morning.
+Crabs are unable to climb up glass so by placing a mason jar into the sand with the opening angled upward, with some food in the bottom just before lights out, you may well find your critter in the bottom of the jar by morning.

 If your sand is not that deep, it’s a good option to lean the mason jar against your rock so the crab has a way to get into the jar, but then is unable to get enough grip to climb back out.